LeidenUniversityLibrary/Alma-Primo-Locate-Tool-Open-Source/docs/installation.md

 2. `composer install` to install the required dependencies.
 3. `cp .env.example .env` to generate a .env file.
 4. `php artisan key:generate` to generate an encryption key.
-5. Add your Alma API key in the `.env` file .
+5. Add your Alma API key in the `.env` file.

 Your application is now ready to run, but has no database attached to it yet.

 Please take the time to familiarize with the .env file.
-The variables in this file are crucicial for your application to work properly.
+The variables in this file are crucial for your application to work properly.

 ### Local Database